AlexHLinS/AlexHLinS/README.md

 - 👋 Hi, I’m @AlexHLinS
-- 👀 I'm interested in coding and automation routines, since Sep.'21 started learning Data Science.
+- 👀 interested in coding and automation routines.
+- 📚 since Sep.'21 learning Data Science.
-- 🌱 I’m currently using python, will use other languages (depends on the situations) )))
+- 🌱 mainly using python

 <!---
 AlexHLinS/AlexHLinS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.